seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 toc: ture
 ---

 Let me just start with a quick intro statement.
 Setting up a proper blog and posting some ideas online has been on my to-do list for a long time and I have finally decided to actually do it now.
-The purpose of this site is not to share any Earth-shaking ideas but just to document some fun stuff I am playing around with.
+The purpose of this site is not to share any Earth-shaking ideas but to document some fun stuff I am playing around with.

-I often notice that sometimes I get excited about a topic and just spend a weekend focusing on it (mainly some computer science-related stuff), but then I just get back to my normal things to do.
+I often notice that sometimes I get excited about a topic and enthusiastically spend a weekend focusing on it (some computer science-related), but then I just get back to my normal things to do.
 However, it often happens that a related idea pops up in my mind and I want to go back and revisit what I have done before.
 The problem is that very regularly I forgot about the small details and the exact steps needed, so I end up searching "how to ..." on Google and opening 20+ tabs to learn the process again, which is let's be honest quite unproductive.

-As of today, I will make an attempt to overcome my previous mistakes, namely wasting time on the long process of relearning previous ideas, hence this blog.
-So my goal is to have a repository for all these small things I have been learning once in a while and maybe it can be useful to someone else who reads any of my posts.
+As of today, I will make an attempt to overcome my previous mistakes on wasting time with the long process of relearning previous ideas, hence this blog.
+So my goal is to have a repository for all these small things I have been learning once in a while and maybe it can be useful to someone else who reads some of my posts.
 And I think the best place to start is a post on how I managed to set up this site, so let's get into it!

 ### Why GitHub Pages?

 There is a huge selection of sites that offers you a nice and easy platform to launch your blog-type site and first I have just looked at the most common ones.
 I guess many are familiar with WordPress and as it offers a low-cost (=free) version, I gave it a try.
 But I quickly realized that the free version doesn't give you that much freedom and the themes you can select are barely customizable.
 The other main problem was the lack of a straightforward way to display math formulas, which is quite important in my case.
 So I have tried to look-up some other sites and I came across [GitHub Pages](https://pages.github.com/).
 I have been coding for a while and in my work, I have got familiar with the Git framework and since then I have been sharing my private codes on GitHub as well.
-I have read good reviews about the GitHub Pages solution and as my experience with GitHub is very positive, I decided to give it a try.
+I have read good reviews about the GitHub Pages solution and as my experience with GitHub is very positive, I decided to give this one a try too.

-Overall what I can say just after a couple of days of using it is that you need a little bit of confidence working with HTML, markdown, CSS, and using a terminal but if you are familiar with those, you can get a well-customized blog up and running quite quickly, and writing posts in the futures is just extremely easy.
+Overall what I can say just after a couple of days of using it is that you need a little bit of confidence working with HTML, markdown, CSS, and using a terminal but if you are familiar with those, you can get a well-customized blog up and running quite quickly, and writing posts in the future is just extremely easy.

 The framework I have been using is [Jekyll](https://jekyllrb.com), which is a simple way to set up a static blog-aware site and it is supported by GitHub Pages.
 In the following sections, I will provide a step-by-step description of how to set up your blog on GitHub Pages using Jekyll on Windows (however the steps are very similar in other operating systems as well).